Graylog2/documentation/pages/metrics.rst

 The mapping definition that follows provides a ``match_pattern`` with a wildcard ``*`` for the ``stream-id``, which provides one label for each stream id automatically.
-This allows for the visualization of messages received for all streams together, but broken-out by stream-id VIA the labels functionality.
+This allows for the visualization of messages received for all streams together, but broken-out by stream-id via the labels functionality.
 The ``wildcard_extract_labels`` is an ordered array, which provides the label names for any specified wildcards in the ``match_pattern``.

 Mapping Definition::